anadikulkarni/it-ticketing-app/QUICKSTART.md

 - Check the filename is exactly `credentials.json`

 ### "Spreadsheet not found"
-- Verify the Google Sheet is named "Nilons IT Tickets"
+- Verify the Google Sheet is named exactly "Nilons IT Tickets"
 - Check the service account has access to the sheet

 ### "Permission denied"